One of the biggest mistakes people make when buying a new car is forgetting to include the cost of auto financing in the

 When you buy a car, there are always miscellaneous expenses like sales tax, registration fees, documentation fees, and any extras you choose to purchase like extended warranties.
 Often, dealers are more than happy to roll some or all of these fees into your financing.
 Unfortunately, doing that just ensures you’ll be upside down on your car loan, at least for a while, since you’re increasing the amount of your loan but not the value of the car securing the loan.

 People buy gap insurance based on fear because nobody wants to be in the position of owing a couple thousand on a totaled car.
 But if you structure your car loan correctly (put money down and stick to a three year term), you can feel confident that you won’t need gap insurance because your car shouldn’t be worth less than what you owe.

 Prices for gap insurance vary widely (from $30 or so a year to over $600 for the term of a car loan).
 The policies the dealers offer may be the most expensive, so if you feel like you need gap insurance, contact your auto insurance agent.

 So you didn’t see this article in time and got stuck with a really bad car loan.
 No big deal.
 If your credit is good and your car isn’t too old, you should be able to refinance your car loan just like you can refinance a house.

-The best place to ask about car loan refinancing is a local credit union, but you can also get free quotes from online loan brokers like this one.
-Ask about any fees for applying or initiating the loan and avoid lenders who want to lower your monthly payment by extending the term of your loan.
+Wherever you go, ask about any fees for applying or initiating the loan and avoid lenders who want to lower your monthly payment by extending the term of your loan.
 (With an auto loan refinance, you want to get a lower interest rate and pay down the loan over the same or a shorter term).